Serial stowaway arrested again at Chicago's O'Hare airport

 CHICAGO – A woman with a history of sneaking aboard planes slipped past security at Chicago's O'Hare International Airport this week and was flying to London when the airline realized she didn't have a ticket.

 Chicago Police spokesman Anthony Guglielmi says Marilyn Hartman was flown back to Chicago on Thursday night and taken into custody once she arrived.
-He says burglary and theft charges are expected.
+She's charged with felony theft and a misdemeanor count of criminal trespassing.

 Guglielmi says Hartman this week got through a federal Transportation Security Administration checkpoint at a domestic terminal without a ticket before taking a shuttle to the international terminal.
 A day later she boarded a British Airways flight.

-Hartman, who's in her 60s, has attempted several times to board planes without a ticket.
+The 66-year-old Hartman has attempted several times to board planes without a ticket.
 In 2016, she was sentenced in Chicago to six months of house arrest and placed on two years of mental health probation.